 Area A: Other Overhead Doors.
-There are two additional overhead doors one located on the north wall and one located on the south wall of Area A. The north wall overhead door is used to move the staged lamps into Area B (the Lamp Processing Room) for processing; and the south wall overhead door is used to moved stored supplies from Area C into the southwest corner of Area A (see Photo Inset Nos.
+There are two additional overhead doors one located on the north wall and one located on the south wall of Area A. The north wall overhead door is used to move the stored or staged lamps into Area B (the Lamp Processing Room) for processing; and the south wall overhead door is used to movestored supplies from Area C into the southwest corner of Area A (see Photo Inset Nos.
 4 and 5 right/below, and refer to Drawing Nos.
 2 and 3 (contained in tabbed section “Drawings”).

-Area A: Lamp Staging / Storage.
-Unprocessed materials will be staged / stored on pallets along the west wall of Area A. Pallets will be oriented from west to east (starting from the west wall) in ten (10) rows with each row measuring 50-inches in width by 30-feet in length, separated by 3-foot wide aisles.
-Each row will accommodate seven (7) standard 48-inch pallets.
-Rows 1 through 9 will be dedicated to the staging/storage of intact lamps, and Row 10 will be dedicated to the staging/storage of crushed lamps.
-Calculations are provided on the following page, demonstrating that Rows 1 through 9 provide staging/storage for up to a maximum of 69,552 intact lamps, and Row 10 provides staging/storage for up to a maximum of twenty-eight (28) 55-gallon drums of crushed lamps.
+Area A: Lamp Storage.
+Unprocessed materials are stored on pallets along the west wall of Area A. Pallets are oriented from west to east (starting from the west wall) in ten (10) rows with each row measuring 50-inches in width by 30-feet in length, separated by 3-foot wide aisles.
+Each row can accommodate seven pallets, which could be double stacked for a total of fourteen (14) standard 48-inch pallets.
+Rows 1 through 9 are dedicated to the storage of intact lamps, and Row 10 is dedicated to the storage of crushed lamps.
+Calculations are provided on the following page, demonstrating that Rows 1 through 9 provide storage for up to a maximum of 139,104 intact lamps, and Row 10 provides storage for up to a maximum of fifty-six (56) 55-gallon drums of crushed lamps double stacked.

-Area A: Lamp Staging / Storage Calculation.
-The maximum number of intact and crushed lamps that can be staged for processing is presented the step-by-step calculation below:
+Area A: Lamp Storage Calculation.
+The maximum number of intact and crushed lamps that can be stored for processing is presented the step-by-step calculation below:

-Rows 1 through 9 -Intact Lamps: each row has seven seven (77) pallets which can be double stacked for 14 pallets, each pallet will hold sixteen (16) lamp boxes (ea. lamp box 12” x 12” x 48”), and each lamp box will hold sixty-nine (69) lamps; therefore each pallet will accommodate the following number of lamps:
+Rows 1 through 9 -Intact Lamps: each row has seven (7 ) pallets which can be double stacked for 14 pallets, each pallet will hold sixteen (16) lamp boxes (ea. lamp box 12” x 12” x 48”), and each lamp box will hold sixty-nine (69) lamps; therefore each pallet will accommodate the following number of lamps: